TomasVotruba/tomasvotruba.com/resources/posts/2025/2025-04-09-upgrading-sensio-security-annotation-the-full-story.md

 ## 7. Final step: Flip from Sensio to Symfony

 Now we have our Sensio attributes in the best shape possible.
-We use strings only in place where really necessary.
-We use enum constant list for easier jumping back and forth and we have a custom PHPStan rule to enforce it.
+We use strings only in the place where really necessary.
+We use an enum constant list for easier jumping back and forth and we have a custom PHPStan rule to enforce it.

-First, we make use we use `symfony/security-http` 6.2 where `#[IsGranted()]` attribute is available.
+First, we make use we use `symfony/security-http` 6.2 where the `#[IsGranted()]` attribute is available.

 Then we enable the [`SecurityAttributeToIsGrantedAttributeRector` rule](https://getrector.com/rule-detail/security-attribute-to-is-granted-attribute-rector) in our `rector.php` config: